Senior Program Specialist Lead: Illinois Programs & CHW

 Originally trained as a breastfeeding peer counselor by HC One (when it was called Chicago Health Connection), she worked first as a peer counselor at Alivio Medical Center, and was subsequently hired as a home visitor in their Parents Too Soon Program.
 She then participated in HC One’s doula training, and became a doula at Alivio in the Chicago Doula Project in 1997.

-Wandy is the co-founder and currently an advisory member of the Chicago Community Health Workers Local Network, whose mission is to support and facilitate the progress of the CHW/Promotoras de Salud workforce in the state of Illinois.
+Wandy is also a co-founder and advisory member of the Chicago Community Health Workers Local Network, whose mission is to support and facilitate the progress of the CHW/Promotoras de Salud workforce in the state of Illinois.
 She serves on the advisory board for the Illinois AHEC Network, and brings her national and state-level expertise to her role with the South Suburban College Community Health Workers Technology Advisory Board.

 When she’s not working, you might find her at a wine tasting event, socializing with family and friends, biking, or sky diving.